carmenbianca/report-liferay/report.md

 Minhchau said that he would like feedback ideally within a week.

+### Interview with Hugo

+TODO description of Hugo.

+#### What CI system does Liferay use? {-}

+Liferay uses Jenkins.

+#### How much CPU time is a licensing solution entitled to?
+Real time? {-}

+Hugo wasn't able to answer this question.

+#### What language or framework ought to be used for a solution? {-}

+Within Liferay, the most common languages are Java and JavaScript, with a little bit of Python.
+The solution should probably use one of these languages.

+#### Can a CI step make calls to a third-party internet API?
+Does this violate reproducibility? {-}

+The CI step can make calls to a third-party API.
+Some current CI steps also require connection with a third-party API, such as downloading information from package repositories.

+Hugo said that is is likely that this might violate reproducibility, but did not view this as especially troublesome.

+#### When during the development process do you test/lint? {-}

+Hugo runs tests after making changes, before submitting a pull request.

+#### How do you test/lint?
+Locally or via CI? {-}

+Hugo runs small tests locally, and big tests via Liferay's CI.

+#### How do you make the decision to use third-party code/libraries?
+Does licensing factor into this decision? {-}

+Hugo said that the answer to this depends on what one needs.
+Often when you need a library, you can find that it is already being used in another module.
+In such a case, Hugo said that he (perhaps naively) assumes that the library is fine to use in his own module as well.

+If the library is not already being used, Hugo goes to the library's website and broadly checks whether it is \gls{open-source} or not.
+He does not check the specific \gls{license}.

+#### During which stage of development do you see yourself using a compliance tool? {-}

+Hugo uses SourceFormatter before submitting a pull request, reasoning that if a pull request is sent to the chief software architect without running SourceFormatter, the tests will fail.

+Usually, the last commit of a PR is a SourceFormatter run.

+#### During which stage of development do you NOT see yourself using a compliance tool? {-}

+Hugo had no specific answer for this other than "any time".

+#### How quickly do you need feedback about whether you can use third-party code or not? {-}

+Hugo said that if it takes a couple of days, that's fine.
+However, he said that his job is not in a customer-facing context, so the answer might be different for someone else.

 ## What are the available technical solutions in the field of licensing compliance?
 Which of these are suitable for automating Liferay's licensing policies?